AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Bodily Injury Liability

 Since bodily injury liability covers others’ health and safety, it is important for you to have enough coverage.
-We recommend $500,000 in coverage.
+We recommend $100,000 per person/$300,000 per accident, or $500,000 if you have important assets (such as a house).

 Property Damage Liability

 Paying out of pocket for property or vehicle damages can add stress to an already stressful situation.
-We recommend $500,000 in coverage so you don’t find yourself going over your limit.
+We recommend at least $100,000, and even up to $500,000, in coverage so you don’t find yourself going over your limit.

 Comprehensive